News style: Subhead

-A subhead (also sub-headline, subheading, subtitle or deck) can be either a subordinate title under the main headline, or the heading of a subsection of the article.
+A subhead (also subhed, sub-headline, subheading, subtitle, deck or dek) can be either a subordinate title under the main headline, or the heading of a subsection of the article.
 It is a heading that precedes the main text, or a group of paragraphs of the main text.
 It helps encapsulate the entire piece, or informs the reader of the topic of part of it.
 Long or complex articles often have more than one subheading.
 Subheads are thus one type of entry point that help readers make choices, such as where to begin (or stop) reading.

 Billboard

 An article billboard is capsule summary text, often just one sentence or fragment, which is put into a sidebar or text box (reminiscent of an outdoor billboard) on the same page to grab the reader's attention as they are flipping through the pages to encourage them to stop and read that article.
 When it consists of a (sometimes compressed) sample of the text of the article, it is known as a call-out or callout, and when it consists of a quotation (e.g. of an article subject, informant, or interviewee), it is referred to as a pulled quotation or pull quote.
 Additional billboards of any of these types may appear later in the article (especially on subsequent pages) to entice further reading.
 Journalistic websites sometimes use animation techniques to swap one billboard for another (e.g. a slide of a call-out may be replaced by a photo with pull quote after some short time has elapsed).
 Such billboards are also used as pointers to the article in other sections of the publication or site, or as advertisements for the piece in other publication or sites.